• Planetary Bash

 BUILDINGS AND CONSTRUCTION

 Mining creates a continuous, non-occupancy-related thermal load that violates every fundamental assumption building codes make about how buildings work.
 In addition to being a thermodynamic fire hazard, the advancement of Statistical Inference models (AI) is resulting in layoffs of humans and unmanned facilities.
+I also see issues with Landauer not being accounted for in nuclear facilities.

 Read the Cyber Threat Report